makandra/rack-steady_etag/README.md

 ## Covered edge cases

 - Different `ETags` are generated when the same content is accessed with different Rack sessions.
+- Different `ETags` are generated when a Rails controller manually rotates the CSRF token.
 - `ETags` are only generated when the response is `Cache-Control: private` (this is a default in Rails).
 - No `ETag` is generated when the response already has an `ETag` header.
 - No `ETag` is generated when the response already has an `Last-Modified` header.